rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 a value the compiler can assume that it's working in an impossible state-of-affairs whenever such a value is in scope.
 This is the logical basis for using a return type of `!` to represent diverging functions.
-If we call a function which returns `bool` we can't assume that the returned value is invalid and we have to handle the possibility that the function returns.
+If we call a function which returns `bool`, we can't assume that the returned value is invalid and we have to handle the possibility that the function returns.
 However if a function call returns `!`, we know that the function cannot sensibly return.
 Therefore we can treat everything after the call as dead code